Miriam Rodríguez Martínez

 Miriam Elizabeth Rodríguez Martínez (5 February 1960 – 10 May 2017) was a Mexican human rights activist.
 She became one of the many "Missing Child Parents", (a class of victims of organized crime, labeled as such by local news media) after her daughter was abducted and killed.
-Miriam was shot 12 times by gunmen in front of her house and died on 10 May 2017.

-Life
+On 10 May, 2017, Rodríguez was shot dead by gunmen who had broken into her home.

+Biography

+Early life

 Miriam Elizabeth Rodríguez Martínez was born on 5 February 1960 in San Fernando in the Mexican state of Tamaulipas.

-Her daughter, Karen Alejandra Salinas Rodríguez, disappeared in 2012.
-Karen's remains were eventually discovered in 2014.
-Rodríguez pursued her daughter’s killers for years.
-Some of the men arrested for her daughter's case have escaped prison after their arrest.
-Along with finding her daughter, she was making efforts to help other parents whose children had disappeared, and from it came the Colectivo de Desaparecidos (The Vanished Collective) organization.
+Kidnapping of Karen Rodríguez

+Miriam's daughter, Karen Alejandra Salinas Rodríguez, was kidnapped in 2012.
+The family paid a ransom using a loan from a bank that offered credit for such payments, but she was not released.
+Miriam Rodríguez, later met with members of the Zetas cartel in an effort to locate her.
+Her daughter's remains were discovered in 2014.

+Rodríguez launched her own investigation, disguising herself to collect information on those responsible.
+Over three years, she helped locate nearly all members of the group that had kidnapped her daughter, resulting in ten of them being captured.
+Rodríguez later founded a collective of families of the disappeared.

+Death

 Rodríguez was killed on 10 May 2017, the day Mexico celebrates Mother's Day.
 She was shot 12 times by gunmen who broke into her home, and died on her way to the hospital.
-In solidarity with her, protesters raised their voices in protest the day she was killed, calling on the Mexican and U.S. governments to ensure the safety of human rights defenders.
+In solidarity, protesters raised their voices in protest the day she was killed, calling on the Mexican and U.S. governments to ensure the safety of human rights defenders.
+Mexican authorities vowed to pursue those responsible.

+Rodríguez was posthumously honored with a plaque in San Fernando’s central plaza.